 Welcome from the Head of our Regulatory Barrister Group

-St Philips Regulatory provides nationally recognised specialists across the spectrum of regulatory law from Chambers in Birmingham.
-Our team delivers the highest standards of advice and advocacy combined with a straightforward, client-focussed approach that inspires confidence and loyalty.
+St Philips Regulatory provides nationally recognised specialists across the regulatory law spectrum.
+We aim to deliver the highest standards of advice and advocacy combined with a straightforward, client-focussed approach that inspires confidence and loyalty.

 Instructions to defend are received from a broad range of lay and professional clients, from national firms acting on behalf of well-known public limited companies to niche and high street practices acting on behalf of smaller businesses or individuals.
 We understand the potential reputational damage, both corporate and personal, that enforcement proceedings can bring and provide advice that demonstrates a commercial awareness and an understanding of the sectors in which our clients operate.
 Counsel are frequently retained when proceedings are being contemplated and are valued for their early and incisive advice which can head off an issue before it becomes a problem.
 Regardless of the nature of the work or the source of the instructions, a transparent and realistic approach to fees is adopted.